-While cats of all ages can become infected with the distemper virus, kittens—especially those with a poor immune system or those who are unvaccinated—are at the greatest risk for this nasty virus, which causes severe gastrointestinal symptoms.
+While cats of all ages can become infected with the distemper virus, kittens—especially those with a poor immune system or those who are unvaccinated—are at the greatest risk for this virus, which causes severe gastrointestinal symptoms.

-They symptoms of feline distemper are:
+They clinical signs of feline distemper are:

-Your veterinarian will perform a thorough physical exam and take a detailed history of your pet, including his vaccination status.
+Your veterinarian will perform a thorough physical exam and take a detailed history of your pet, including vaccination status.

 Additionally, your veterinarian may recommend the following diagnostic tests:

-- Chemistry tests to evaluate kidney, liver, and pancreatic function, as well as sugar levels
+Chemistry tests to evaluate kidney, liver, and pancreatic function, as well as sugar levels

-- A feline leukemia virus (FeLV) test
+A feline leukemia virus (FeLV) test

-- A feline immunodeficiency virus (FIV) test
+A feline immunodeficiency virus (FIV) test

-- A complete blood count (CBC) to rule out blood-related conditions
+A complete blood count (CBC)

-- Electrolyte tests to ensure your pet isn’t dehydrated or suffering from an electrolyte imbalance
+Electrolyte tests to ensure your pet isn’t dehydrated or suffering from an electrolyte imbalance

-- Urine tests to screen for urinary tract infection and other disease, and to evaluate the ability of the kidneys to concentrate urine
+Urine tests to screen for urinary tract infection and other disease, and to evaluate the ability of the kidneys to concentrate urine

-- X-rays of the chest and abdomen
+X-rays of the chest and abdomen

-- Fecal cultures and microscopic examination
+Fecal evaluation and microscopic examination

 This virus can be prevented through vaccination!